alekssan8183269-lang/bionic-fog-harvesting/README.md

 You hold the power to adapt the geometry of nature to your specific village, your local microclimate, and your exact 3D printer.
 This is where the void ends, and clean water begins.
 Run the loop: **Code ➡️ Print ➡️ Wax ➡️ Spray ➡️ Save Lives.**

+## 🚨 CRITICAL CHEMICAL SAFETY WARNING (MUST READ BEFORE MANUFACTURING!)

+⚠️⚠️⚠️ **CHEMICAL TOXICITY ALERT** ⚠️⚠️⚠️

+*   **DO NOT USE White Spirit, Mineral Spirits, Petrol, or Industrial Solvents!** If you dissolve wax using chemical solvents, the residue will trap toxic hydrocarbons inside the porous 3D-printed plastic.
+The collected water will become **poisonous, toxic, and strictly unfit for human consumption.**
+*   **DO NOT USE commercial synthetic auto-waxes or industrial clear coats/varnishes** unless they are explicitly certified as 100% Food-Grade and Liquid-Safe.
+*   **THE RULE IS SIMPLE:** If you cannot safely eat the raw ingredients, **DO NOT** put them on the water-harvesting panel.
+*   **ONLY USE THE 100% THERMAL ECO-METHOD:** Melt pure natural beeswax or carnauba wax using a water bath and heat gun without any chemical thinners.
+Use only food-grade Titanium Dioxide (E171) or cornstarch mixed with organic Gum Arabic (E414).

+*If you violate this protocol, you are building a chemical hazard, not a water collector.
+Safety first!*

 ## 📄 License
 This project is open-source and available under the MIT License.
 Feel free to use it for humanitarian, educational, or research purposes.